Subramanyam-Lab/Constraint_Informed_CCOPF/README.md

 ### 1. Datasets

 The datasets used for statistical fitting and OPF optimization model are both synthetic and real-world data.
-- Gaussian synthetic: Originally used to validate classical and constraint-informed approaches when estimating using a Gaussian distribution.
-Since MLEs of Gaussian estimators are independent of the underlying distribution and are preserved after linear transformation, both methods will give the same results.
-Therefore, the parameters don't matter, and users can even change to other distributions (e.g., Weibull) if only the Gaussian distribution is used to fit the data points.
+- Gaussian synthetic: Synthetic forecast errors that are Gaussian distributed.
-- Cauchy synthetic: Synthetic forecast errors that are Cauchy distributed, of which the parameters are used to fit wind forecast errors of wind units in ERCOT.
+- Cauchy synthetic: Synthetic forecast errors that are Cauchy distributed.
 - NordPool Real: Sourced from NordPool production & production forecast over 2 weeks (15 consecutive days) in March.
 The file contains wind power generation forecasts and actual (in MW) data for 10 European regions at a 15-minute time window.
+In experiemtns, these errors will be normalized.

 ### 2. Code (Estimation)
 Code for comparing estimation performances using classical and constraint-informed approaches: